 - Population: 1,429,947

-- Title and signature date of the agreement: Cooperation agreement between the Municipality of Sofia and the Brussels-Capital Region signed 26 April 2004.
+- Title and signature date of the agreement: Cooperation agreement between the Municipality of Sofia and the Brussels-Capital Region signed 5 March 1993.

 At the crossroad of many influences, Sofia's cuisine is typical of the Balkans.
 Mezes, grills and salads are often in evidence in generous platefuls.
 Bulgarian cuisine isn't limited to the famous yoghurt.
 It's perpetually reinventing itself.
-Sofia is represented by two young entrepreneurs who have reinvented the traditional Bulgarian fritter or mekitsa by presenting it with a range of sweet or savoury fillings.
-Their cafés are currently very fashionable among Sofia's residents.